Lieb-Schultz-Mattis anomalies as obstructions to gauging (non-on-site) symmetries: Anomalies and gauging on the lattice

-Here, we show a version of `t Hooft anomaly matching on the lattice.
-The idea is that the anomaly of the microscopic theory should match with the anomaly of the low-energy degrees of freedom.
-Specifically, we show that a theory with a non-trivial anomaly cannot have a unique gapped ground state.
-Below, we do not attempt to provide a rigorous proof and only outline an idea for one.
+Here, we discuss generalized LSM-type constraints that can be viewed as a version of `t Hooft anomaly matching on the lattice.
+We argue that a theory with a non-trivial anomaly cannot have a unique gapped ground state.
+Below, we do not attempt to provide a rigorous proof and only outline an idea for one.\footnote{A rigorous proof was recently presented in \cite{Kapustin:2024rrm}.}

 Since the anomaly takes discrete values, it cannot change under continuous deformations.
-This is because the anomaly is an element of the group cohomology $H^3(G,U(1)) \times H^2(G,U(1))$, which is a discrete group.
-Therefore, the discussion here leads to a stronger statement: a theory with a non-trivial anomaly does not have a symmetric deformation to a gapped phase with a unique ground state.
+Specifically, the anomaly is an element of the group cohomology $H^3(G,U(1)) \times H^2(G,U(1))$, which is a discrete group.
+Therefore, a theory with a non-trivial anomaly does not have a symmetric deformation to a gapped phase with a unique ground state.
+This statement on the lattice simply follows from the fact that the anomaly is a property of the symmetry operator rather than the Hamiltonian.